3mdeb/96boards-docs-wiki/Getting-Started-Guild---2015.11.md

-# 96Boards HiKey - Work in Progress
+# 96Boards HiKey

-**This document is a live document that will be kept updated to reflect changes in the latest snapshot builds for HiKey.
-Snapshot builds are NOT guaranteed to be stable but reflect the latest work on the HiKey platform.
-In due course these Getting Started notes will become the Getting Started notes for the next release**

 ## Getting Started

-This document describes how to get started with the HiKey ARMv8 community development boards using latest snapshot software rather than the release build shipped with the boards.
+This document describes how to get started with the HiKey ARMv8 community development boards using the release build shipped with the boards.

 ##### Comments: (information useful for future editing)
-.
-We need to add this new section: how to upgrade from obsoleted fastboot bootloader to a UEFI bootloader.
-This is the same as section:
+**NOTE**: For people who have boards with fastboot bootloarders, please refer to Board Recovery section to upgrade your boards to ATF/UEFI bootloader.
 Board Recovery
 Information on board recovery and/or loading bootloader software on the HiKey board